zaynebmellouli/GrooveGalaxy/README.md

-# CXX GrooveGalaxy / BombAppetit / BlingBank / MediTrack Project Read Me
+# C51 GrooveGalaxy Project Read Me

 <!-- this is an instruction line; after you follow the instruction, delete the corresponding line.
 Do the same for all instruction lines! -->